haruka-aibara/haruka-aibara-public/DevOps/README.md

 Understanding Level:
 - 1: Understand basic concepts
+  - Can explain the basic concepts and terminology
+  - Can follow tutorials and documentation
+  - Example: Can explain what Docker containers are and run basic Docker commands
 - 2: Can use in practice
+  - Can implement solutions independently
+  - Can troubleshoot common issues
+  - Example: Can set up a CI/CD pipeline with GitHub Actions for a real project
 - 3: Can teach others
+  - Can design and implement complex solutions
+  - Can mentor others and write technical documentation
+  - Example: Can design and implement a complete Kubernetes cluster architecture
 - 4: Expert
+  - Can innovate and create new solutions
+  - Can contribute to the technology's development
+  - Example: Can contribute to the core development of tools like Terraform or Kubernetes

 Legend:
 - Required = Personal Recommendation / Opinion (🟣)